markadavis/PBX-FieldServicesMobile/BUILD_ANDROID.md

     - `> npm install @capacitor/android`
     - `> npx cap add android`

+- Build the app using the build script (it will build all platforms):
+    - `> npx vite build`

 - To run the app on a device or simulator, run:
     - `> npx cap run android`   (you will be prompted to select the target [sim/device])